History of Finland: Middle Ages

 Novgorod gained control in Karelia in 1278, the region inhabited by speakers of Eastern Finnish dialects.
 Sweden however gained the control of Western Karelia with the Third Swedish Crusade in 1293.
 Western Karelians were from then on viewed as part of the western cultural sphere, while eastern Karelians turned culturally to Russia and Orthodoxy.
 While eastern Karelians remain linguistically and ethnically closely related to the Finns, they are generally considered a separate people.
 Thus, the northern part of the border between Catholic and Orthodox Christendom came to lie at the eastern border of what would become Finland with the Treaty of Nöteborg with Novgorod in 1323.

 During the 13th century, Finland was integrated into medieval European civilization.
 The Dominican order arrived in Finland around 1249 and came to exercise great influence there.
 In the early 14th century, the first records of Finnish students at the Sorbonne appear.
 In the southwestern part of the country, an urban settlement evolved in Turku.
 Turku was one of the biggest towns in the Kingdom of Sweden, and its population included German merchants and craftsmen.
 Otherwise the degree of urbanization was very low in medieval Finland.
-Southern Finland and the long coastal zone of the Gulf of Bothnia had a sparse farming settlements, organized as parishes and castellanies.
+Southern Finland and the long coastal zone of the Gulf of Bothnia had sparse farming settlements, organized as parishes and castellanies.
 In the other parts of the country a small population of Sami hunters, fishermen, and small-scale farmers lived.
 These were exploited by the Finnish and Karelian tax collectors.
 During the 12th and 13th centuries, great numbers of Swedish settlers moved to the southern and northwestern coasts of Finland, to the Åland Islands, and to the archipelago between Turku and the Åland Islands.
 In these regions, the Swedish language is widely spoken even today.
 Swedish came to be the language of the upper class in many other parts of Finland as well.

-The name Finland originally signified only the southwestern province, which has been known as Finland Proper since the 18th century.
 The first known mention of Finland is in runestone Gs 13 from the 11th century.
+Pope Gregory IX declared that Finlandia was passed under his protection in 1229.
+The area called by the name of Finland remained vague and was used to indicate the consolidation of a central authority.
+Sources from before the consolidation of Swedish authority more often referred to particular tribes.
+After the consolidation of the kingdom of the Svea and the Göta, it expanded to include Norrland, Dalarna and what came to be known as Finland Proper, what is now a southwestern province of Finland.
 The original Swedish term for the realm's eastern part was Österlands ('Eastern Lands'), a plural, meaning the area of Finland Proper, Tavastia, and Karelia.
 This was later replaced by the singular form Österland, which was in use between 1350 and 1470.
-In the 15th century Finland began to be used synonymously with Österland.
+In the 15th century, Finland began to be used synonymously with Österland.
 The concept of a Finnish country in the modern sense developed slowly from the 15th to 18th centuries.